shah-jalal/GenericMethods/README.md

 all the methods which are useful for our project.
 So that we can call these methods wherever we need them.
 This would be so simple to call these reusable methods.

-I just created these methods to make you understand, method names can be changed though :)
+I just created these methods to make you understand, just them in base class and extend base class in your existing class.
+Happy testing :-)